nico-byte/whisper-realtime-transcriber/README.md

     blocksize: 4000       # the size of the blocks that are processed by the generator at once, anything you like
                           # -> 4000 is the best value i found
     adjustment_time: 5    # duration in seconds for adjusting the silence threshold
+    min_chunks: 6         # of how many chunks an audio snippet need to consist, before it will be forwarded to the model
     memory_safe: True     # if True, the generator will discard all buffers that are generated during model inference
                           # -> set to True if your device is not fast enough to keep up with the generator
   ```